jandk/tinybcdec/README.md

 These numbers are just a rough estimate, and can vary depending on the hardware and the JVM.

-For an idea, this means about 30ms to decode a 4K texture in BC1, and about 120ms for BC6 or BC7.
+To give you an idea, this means about 30ms to decode a 4K texture in BC1, and about 120ms for BC6 or BC7.

 ## Accuracy